Reefing The Sails for Economic Storms

 By Timothy Bentley

-In the current economic storm, we're hearing that we should "clear the decks", "batten the hatches", and "reef our sails".
+During economic storms, we hear that we should "clear the decks", "batten the hatches", and "reef our sails".
 Those phrases carry a lot of meaning for those of us who work on the people side of organizations.

 My wife Esther and I were novice sailors when we planned an easy-going cruise in our boat Second Wind, along the north coast of Lake Ontario,